 Length: 6 pages

-This resolution was introduced on November 2, 2017, in a previous session of Congress, but was not enacted.
+This resolution was introduced on November 2, 2017, in a previous session of Congress, but it did not receive a vote.

 Nov 2, 2017